cultureteamco/website/games/betting-blocks.md

 {{>game-overview}}

+{{>quotes}}

 #### Takeaways

 Every session is different.
-This game can open up discussion for numerous different outcomes;
-some takeaway message include:
+This game can open up discussion for numerous different outcomes; some takeaway message include:

 * Break it down
   * Staring a huge goal in the face can be intimidating, but when you break it down into short-term goals it’s easier to track your progress, measure your success, reflect between sprints, and adjust your end goal or your process to suit.